medavox/tuki-nuwa/text/for-public/Phonology.md

 Don't worry!

-Stress is always on the second-to-last syllable.
+Stress is always on the first syllable.
-In a two-syllable word, this is the first syllable :)

 Phonotactics
 =========